GuangchuangYu/enrichment4GTEx_clusterProfiler/README.md

 ![](figures/Screenshot%202015-07-15%2021.10.28.png)

-Although the gene list I selected here is slighly different from the one author selected (which we don't know), it can reproduce the results reported in the paper.
+Although the gene list I selected here is slighly different from the one author selected (which we don’t know), it can reproduce the results reported in the paper.

 Here, I use these genes to perform enrichment analyses and compare